CS-433/ml-project-2-genelipids/README.md

 # Predicting lipid distribution in a brain section from spatial gene expression

+## Project description

+### Brief description of the project
+This project focuses on predicting lipid distribution in a specific brain section using spatial gene expression data.

+### Dataset composition:
+#### Genes' expression
+The dataset for gene expression comprises 3,741,416 rows and 596 columns.
+After isolating only Section 12, there are 186,090 remaining rows.
+Each row corresponds to a specific point on mouse brain Section 12, where the expression levels of **500 genes** were measured.
+The columns **x_ccf**, **y_ccf**, and **z_ccf** denote the spatial coordinates of these points, sharing the same scale as the coordinates in the lipids' data.
+Gene expression values are found in columns 46 to 545, while all other data in the gene expression dataset is irrelevant to this project.
+The distribution of gene expression measurement points across the brain section is non-uniform, as illustrated in [Figure 1](#points-image).

+#### Lipids' abundance
+The lipid dataset consists of 2,229,568 rows and 208 columns.
+After isolating only Section 12, the remaining rows amount to 94,747.
+Each row corresponds to a point on mouse brain Section 12, where the abundance of **202 lipids** was measured.
+The columns **x_ccf**, **y_ccf**, and **z_ccf** depict the spatial coordinates of the dot.
+Since we focus exclusively on Section 12, the x_ccf coordinate remains consistent for all measurements and is not relevant to this project.
+Lipid abundances are presented in columns 4 to 205, with each lipid having a dedicated column.
+The last three columns represent the aligned representation of each measured dot but are not pertinent to this project.
+The measurement points for lipids are uniformly distributed across the brain section, as illustrated in [Figure 1](#points-image).

 ### Library used:
 - pandas (version)
 - numpy (version)